-Porch of the Maidens (Asomaton) 2022
+Porch of the Maidens (Asomaton) After Yannis Tsarouchis and Henri Cartier-Bresson 2022

-Gelatin silver print on fibre based paper
+gelatin silver print on fibre based paper

 38 x 37.5 cm